top of page

 I studied Philosophy as an undergrad which still informs the way that I think and work.
 I'm particularly interested in aspects of Buddhist thinking around attachment, suffering and impermanence.
 I bring mindfulness into my practice when it might help.

-I trained at BCPC which was genuinely a life-changing experience.
+My core training at BCPC was genuinely a life-changing experience.
 Theory aside, it's four years of intense self-exploration always keeping in mind that, the more we understand ourselves, the better placed we will be to help others in our work.
 Sharing the journey with so many wonderful, talented, committed individuals is something that will always stay in my heart.
 During the training I had three and a half years of personal therapy in which I had many light bulb moments and formed the most amazing bond with my therapist (thank you Kim!).

 Looking back, I feel like I was always going to do something like this with my life.
 I've always been someone friends would come to to talk about their personal issues, maybe because I'm a good listener and am a non-judgemental person.